1coderookie/BSB-LPB-LAN_EN/docs/chap08.md

 ### 8.2.12 MQTT

 BSB-LAN supports the MQTT protocol, so the values and settings of the heating controller can be retrieved via MQTT.
-To use MQTT with BSB-LAN, it is mandatory that the definition "#define LOGGER" in the file *BSB_lan_config.h* is activated.
+To use MQTT with BSB-LAN, it is mandatory that the definition "#define LOGGER" in the file *BSB_LAN_config.h* is activated.
 This is already the case in the default setting.

-The parameters to be sent (queried by BSB-LAN, the transmission interval (only one interval possible for all parameters!) and the other MQTT-specific settings (broker, topic, etc.) are to be set either via web configuration or directly in the file *BSB_lan_config.h*.
+The parameters to be sent (queried by BSB-LAN, the transmission interval (only one interval possible for all parameters!) and the other MQTT-specific settings (broker, topic, etc.) are to be set either via web configuration or directly in the file *BSB_LAN_config.h*.
 Please refer to the explanations in the corresponding subchapters of [chap.
 5](chap05.md).

 Examples for an integration of BSB-LAN can be found in the corresponding subchapters of [chap.
 10](chap10.md).